Haridasa Thakur: Background

 Haridasa Thakur was a Vaishnava convert from Islam and is now venerated as a Hindu saint.
-From the beginning of Chaitanya's 16th-century bhakti movement in Bengal, Haridasa and other born Muslims, as well as those of various other faiths, joined together to spread love of God.
+From the beginning of Chaitanya's 16th-century bhakti movement in Bengal, Haridasa and other born Muslims, as well as those of various other faiths, joined to spread love of God.
 This openness received a boost from Bhaktivinoda Thakur's vision in the late 19th century and was institutionalized by Bhaktisiddhanta Sarasvati in his Gaudiya Math in the 20th century.
 A disciple of Bhaktisiddhanta, Srila A. C. Bhaktivedanta Swami Prabhupada, is the founder of the International Society for Krishna Consciousness, that celebrates festivals memory of Haridasa Thakura in India and worldwide.

 One of the early records of the period by Isana Nagara, (c.
 1564), author of the Advaita-prakasa, describes the contemporary condition of the Hindus under 'Ala-ud-din Hussain Shah (1493–1519):

 The wicked mlecchas pollute the religion of the Hindus every day.
 They break the images of the gods into pieces and throw away the articles of worship.
 They throw into fire Bhagavata Purana and other holy scriptures.
 They forcibly take away a conch shell and bell of the brahmanas, and lick the sandal paints of their bodies.
 They urinate like dogs on the sacred Tulasi plant and deliberately pass feces in the Hindu temples.
 They would throw water from their mouths on the Hindus engaged in worship, and harass the Hindu saints as if they were so many lunatics let large.